PTAB

 3. Grounds for Unpatentability

-- Prior Art Mapping: This ground addressed dependent claims requiring specific security services like scanning for viruses, malware, or unauthorized data.
-Petitioner argued that while Joseph provides the base system for waking a device to perform security tasks, it does not explicitly mention virus scanning.
-Zmudzinski was introduced to supply this missing element, as it discloses a system with a "sequestered partition" that can wake a main partition from a "reduced power mode" to perform various functions, including "virus scanning."
+• Prior Art Mapping: This ground built upon the teachings of Joseph to address dependent claims requiring specific security services like scanning for viruses, malware, or unauthorized data.
+Zmudzinski discloses a processing system with a sequestered partition that can wake a main partition from a "reduced power mode" to perform various functions, explicitly including "virus scanning."
+Petitioner argued that Zmudzinski's teaching of virus scanning supplies the limitations missing from Joseph for these dependent claims.

 4. Key Claim Construction Positions